fiberplane/fp-bindgen/README.md

 `fp-bindgen` is an alternative to `wasm-bindgen`, but diverges primarily in two ways:

 - It doesn't assume the Wasm host is a browser or other JS-based runtime.
-Our communication primitives are [documented](#specification) so that bindings for other languages can be contributed.
+Instead, it can generate bindings for both JS and Rust runtimes and our communication primitives are [documented](#specification) so that bindings for other languages can be contributed.
 - It uses [MessagePack](https://msgpack.org/index.html) for serializing complex data structures, to improve performance over `wasm-bindgen`'s JSON serialization.